-The Department of Agriculture, Water and Environment has put in place an accountability framework to support RDCs in meeting the needs of stakeholders, and demonstrating impact.
+The Department of Agriculture, Fisheries and Forestry (formerly Department of Agriculture, Water and Environment) has put in place an accountability framework to support RDCs in meeting the needs of stakeholders, and demonstrating impact.
 The framework comprises four core elements, which are described further below:

 - Statutory Funding Agreement 2020-2030